-I’m familiar with Avast, having used and recommended their antivirus program for many years, and make it my business to keep up to date with the best security practices and solutions.
+I’m familiar with Avast, having used and recommended their antivirus program for many years, and making it my business to keep up to date with the best security practices and solutions.
 I downloaded and thoroughly tested Avast SecureLine VPN, and researched the testing and opinions of industry experts.

 Avast SecureLine VPN is all about protecting your privacy and security online, and I’ll list its features in the following four sections.
-In each subsection, I’ll explore what the app offers and then share my personal take.
+In each sub-section, I’ll explore what the app offers and then share my personal take.

 1. Privacy through Online Anonymity

 Do you feel like you’re being watched or followed?
 You are.
 When you surf the internet, your IP address and system information are sent along with each packet.
 That means: